 Name

+Teen Leadership Summit

 Duration

 Briefly describe the activity and your specific role in this activity.
 (250 words max)

 The West Houston Leadership Summit was a nominations-based invitational convention for local political leaders and students.
 I was nominated by my school administration to attend this powerful conference.
 Here I met with congressional representatives, state legislature members, commissioners, and other powerful individuals to share my concerns and visions for the future.
 In this way, I lobbied and raised awareness for engaging modern minds and promoting more developed, student-centered educational programmes for my peers and I. Additionally, I was able to directly discuss the need for future natural disaster response strategies with county leaders and national representatives.